EOSIO/eosio-webauthn-example-app/README.md

 The server domain name and port must be specified in the source of this application.
 Modify the `socketUrl` in `src/client/ClientRoot.tsx` to be the valid HTTPS url to the HTTPS proxy.
 If you performed the self-signed & haproxy instructions above you would change this to `https://localhost:7000`

-## Building and running the server
+## Building and Running the Server

 ```
 $ git submodule update --init --recursive